dice-group/NEBULA/README.md

 ```

-For GET requests, the  text [text] input should be passed in the URL arguments along with the optional language input [lang].
+For GET requests, the  text [text] input should be passed in the URL arguments.
 Below are some examples of the GET request.
 ```shell
 curl --location 'http://nebulavm.cs.upb.de/check?text=Text%20you%20want%20to%20check'